qdraw/starsky/starsky/readme.md

  export ASPNETCORE_ENVIRONMENT="Production"
 ```

+### pm2 `pm2-deploy-on-env.sh`

+To remove the content of the parent folder of this script.
+The following content are not deleted: app settings, temp, zip files and database files.
+The starsky files will get executed and need to have those rights.
+The pm2 instance will be restarted.

+### pm2 `pm2-warmup.sh`

+To warmup the installation after a restart this bash script is provided

 ### Publish-scripts for 'self containing' binaries

 The scripts that are used to create a full build.
 (Linux has `libunwind8` and `gettext` as dependency)